stephan-nylinder/module-organising-data-dm-practices/_episodes/103-increasing-findability.md

 > ## Exercise
 > Download the [compressed example directory](../data/Example_project_begin.zip) and unzip the file on your laptop.
 The directory contains a collection of files from an imaginary project, somewhat resembling what the initial phase of a project can look like.
 Given the files provided:
 >
-> 1. Create a proper hierarchical folder system based on the file names and contents
+> 1. Create a proper hierarchical folder system based on the file names and contents.
 > 2. Rename files in a consistent manner if required, such that it reflects both contents and file version.
 Consider number and date formats as well.
-> 3. Optionally, create a file for meta tagging files with keywords according to file contents
+> 3. Optionally, create a file for meta tagging files with keywords according to file contents.
 >
 >> ### Example of outcome
 >> 1. An example of a fully re-ordered directory can be downloaded [HERE](../data/Example_project_improved.zip)